(This page not dependent on operating system)

 As an example, if you have an HP printer, check www.hp.com for an update for the specific model.
 Since HP makes a lot of equipment, it may take a little browsing to find the driver you need.
 Most sites have a search feature or a download section to start in.
 This works if you have Canon, Epson, Umax or Lexmark products.

 Choosing a location to download programs on your hard drive is fairly easy.
 The Save As dialog box usually defaults to the desktop.
 Placing the file there makes it easy to find and install by double clicking on it, but the desktop quickly becomes messy.
 A preferred method is to place files in a folder on the C drive called My Downloads.
 If it does not exist, the Save As box has an icon to create New Folder.
-Just be sure the C drive is selected (double clicked).
+Just be sure the C drive is selected (double clicked). (unless you have a secondary drive that you store your data on)

 Name the new folder My Downloads.
 Then double click My Downloads and click Create New Folder again.
 Name the new sub-folder by the manufacturer.
 Example: C:\My Downloads\HP would hold drivers for HP. last step is to double click the new folder to make it the location in which to download the file.
 Compete the operation by clicking OK or Save.